davidnsousa/nodelv/README.md

-# Node.js logger an viewer
+# Node.js data logger an viewer

 Node.js application to log and view real-time data on a local or remote server.
 The app logs JSON data to `public/json_log`, which is automatically created if it doesn't exist.